dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

     // ignore_for_file: camel_case_types, non_constant_identifier_names, unused_element, unused_field, return_of_invalid_type, void_checks, annotate_overrides, no_leading_underscores_for_local_identifiers, library_private_types_in_public_api
 ```

-As before, we set language to `objc`,
+As before, set the language to `objc`,
-set the entry point to our header,
+and the entry point to the header;
 exclude everything by default,
-and then explicitly include our interface.
+and explicitly include the generated interface.

-There is one important difference between the config
+One important difference between the config
 for a wrapped Swift API and a pure Objective-C API:
 the `objc-interfaces` -> `module` option.
 When `swiftc` compiles the library,
 it gives the Objective-C interface a module prefix.
 Internally, `SwiftClass` is actually registered as
 `swift_module.SwiftClass`.
-So you need to tell ffigen about this prefix,
+You need to tell `ffigen` about this prefix,
 so it loads the correct class from the dylib.

 Not every class gets this prefix.
 For example, `NSString` and `NSObject` won't
 get a module prefix, because they are
 internal classes.
-This is why the `module` option is a map
+This is why the `module` option maps
 from class name to module prefix.
 You can also use regular expressions to match
 multiple class names at once.

-The module prefix will be whatever you passed to
+The module prefix is whatever you passed to
 `swiftc` in the `-module-name` flag.
-In our case it is `swift_module`.
+In this example, it's `swift_module`.
 If you don't explicitly set this flag,
 it defaults to the name of the swift file.

 If you aren't sure what the module name is,
 you can also check the generated Objective-C header.
-Above our `@interface`, there is a `SWIFT_CLASS` macro:
+Above the `@interface`, you'll find a `SWIFT_CLASS` macro:

 ```objc
 SWIFT_CLASS("_TtC12swift_module10SwiftClass")